CellProfiler/tutorials/internal_use/docs/AdvancedSegmentation/BBBC022_AnalysisExercise.rst

    module.

--  Create an object called Cytoplasm using the Cell and Nuclei objects you’ve created; ‘Shrink smaller object prior to subtraction?’ and ‘Retain outlines of tertiary objects?’ should both be set to ‘No’.
+-  Create an object called Cytoplasm using the Cell and Nuclei objects you’ve created; ‘Shrink smaller object prior to subtraction?’ should both set to ‘No’.

 9) **Examine the steps used to segment the Nucleoli**